-Three sets of plans must be submitted for plan checking that precedes permit issuance.
-One will be ultimately retained in Building and Safety, one will go to the County Assessor after completion; the other will be returned to you at the time of permit issuance as your approved copy.
+Three sets of plans must be submitted along with the plan check fees (if applicable).
+If revisions are required all plans will be returned to applicant for re-submittal.
+(No fee required for re-submittal).
+If plans are approved, one set will be retained by the Building and Safety department; one set will go to the County Assessor and the other set will be returned to you at the time of permit issuance as your approved copy.

 Fire Department Approval

 One set of plans must be submitted for Fire Department approval, this can be submitted at the same time as you submit plans to the City.
 The City has an Application in our office with the address and fees for that review & approval.

 You will need the following information: On a Construction Permit Application, you will need the legal description of your property APN – Assessor Parcel Number.
 This can be obtained from your property tax bill or deed.